itsmurugappan/containerd-stargz-snapshotter/README.md

 ### stargz-snapshotter

 This daemon needs to be running in every node of the cluster.
-Choose between nightly or release
+Choose between nightly and release

 #### Release